Kotlin/kotlin-by-example/examples/07_Delegation/02_DelegatedProperties.md

 </div>

-1. Delegating property `p` of type `String` to the instance of class `Delegate`.
+1. Delegates property `p` of type `String` to the instance of class `Delegate`.
 The delegate object is defined after the `by` keyword.
 2. Delegation methods.
 The signatures of these methods are always as shown in the example.
 Implementations may contain any steps you need.
 For immutable properties only `getValue` is required.

 ### Standard Delegates

-Kotlin standard library contains bunch of useful delegates, like `lazy`, `observable`, etc. You may use them as is.
+The Kotlin standard library contains a bunch of useful delegates, like `lazy`, `observable`, and other.
+You may use them as is.

-For example `lazy` is used in case lazy initialization.
+For example `lazy`is used for lazy initialization.

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">